huzecong/argtyped/README.md

     --no-use-dropout \
     --dropout-prob none
 ```
-Then the parsed arguments will be equivalent to the following structured returned by `argparse`:
+Then the parsed arguments will be equivalent to the following structure returned by `argparse`:
 ```python
 argparse.Namespace(
     model_name="LSTM", hidden_size=512, activation="sigmoid", logging_level="debug",
     use_dropout=False, dropout_prob=None)
 ```

-Arguments can also be pretty-printed with `print(args.to_string())`, which gives:
+Arguments can also be pretty-printed: `print(args)` gives:
 ```
 <class '__main__.MyArguments'>
 ╔═════════════════╤══════════════════════════════════╗